Which Canon Prime Lens Is Best

 The Canon RF prime lenses are designed to work with the newer mirrorless Canon camera bodies and will not work with Canon DSLR cameras.

-CANON RF LENS FEATURES BEST PRICE
+CANON RF LENS FEATURES AMAZON PRICE

 Canon RF16mm F2.8 STM Super wide angle mirrorless.
 Almost as small as a "pancake" lens, great for indoors, tight spaces, as well as landscapes and scenic views.
 Check Price